FridaWikell/greenthumb-backend/README.md

 The most common error was "Line too long".

 These error were corrected and all files (except the settings file, see [Validation of Code](#validation-of-code)) resulted without any errors.

+One known bug in the backend is in the answers pathway.
+You can't add a answer due to it doesn't have a question.id field in the test enviroment, which is required to submit the answer.
+This is solved in the frontend.

 ## Technologies Used